Cyfrin/Updraft/courses/security/6-thunder-loan/2-phase-1-scoping/+page.md

 Knowing which tokens are used allows us to filter out considerations of Weird ERC20s etc making our jobs easier!

 Within the `Roles` section of the README, we see some familiar terms.
-Knowing which actors are capable of what actions in a protocol is another interal piece of information in this process.
+Knowing which actors are capable of what actions in a protocol is another internal piece of information in this process.

 ```
 ## Roles